-As extreme rainfall events are occurring increasingly, efficient management of river basins is necessary.
-This implies careful studies of the catchments, including both hydrological and hydraulic aspects of the flood production mechanisms.
+As extreme rainfall events are occurring increasingly often, efficient management of river basins is necessary.
+This implies careful studies of the catchments, including both the hydrological and hydraulic aspects of the flood production mechanisms.
 A detailed hydraulic study of the river is necessary to estimate the acceptable discharges and to point out the problems leading to local overflowing.
-The hydrological part is required to compute the runoff production during a particular rainfall event, which is necessary to assess the efficiency of solutions such as the water storage in storm basins.
+The hydrological part is required to compute the runoff production during a particular rainfall event, which is necessary to assess the efficiency of solutions such as water storage in storm basins.

-In this paper, an application of a complete modelling system developed at the University of Liege (WOLF) to the "Rieu des Barges" river catchment is described.
-The modelling steps are detailed, showing how the available data (such as the digital elevation model, landuse maps, river cross sections and hydraulic structure descriptions) were exploited to derive potential solutions to mitigate the floods.
+In the present study, an application of a complete modelling system developed at the University of Liege (WOLF) for the 'Rieu des Barges' river catchment is described.
+The modelling steps are detailed, showing how the available data [such as the digital elevation model (DEM), land-use maps, river crosssections and hydraulic structure descriptions] were exploited to derive potential solutions to mitigate the floods.